 County Innkeeper's Tax: Rates and Effective Dates

-To remit county inkeeper's tax with your county, a County Innkeepers Tax Return form must be filed with your County Treasurer's Office.
-You can also click the PDF downloads below for specific county forms.
+To remit county innkeeper's tax with your county, a County Innkeepers Tax Return form must be filed with your County Treasurer's Office.
+You can also download the PDFs below for specific county forms.